ThomWright/di-hard/README.md

 ### Visibility

 You can control which components are visible to other components by using visiblity modifiers.
-Anything registered with the container (a component or a module) can be either `PUBLIC` or `PRIVATE`. `PRIVATE` components are only visible to other components in the same module.
+Anything registered with the container (a component or a module) can be either `Public` or `Private`. `Private` components are only visible to other components in the same module.

-Visibility defaults to `PRIVATE`.
+Visibility defaults to `Private`.

 In the example below, it would be possible to inject `my_module.public_api` into `my_component`, and `my_module.internal` into `my_module.public_api`, but trying to inject `my_module.internal` into `my_component` would throw an error.